 I am sure you have heard of animatronic cat ears – but what about brain wave controlled cat ears?
-NeuroSky’s Necomimi Brain Wave Cat Ears is a unique piece of headwear that follows the patterns of your brain activity.
+NeuroSky’s Necomimi Brain Wave Cat Ears is a unique piece of headgear that responds to your brain activity.
 While the device is heavily marketed towards cosplayers, you do not need to be a cosplay connoisseur to enjoy them.
-Skeptics may likely say that the device and its movements are a gimmick.
-Wanna see them in action and judge for yourself?
-Feel free to watch the video below or continue reading my thoughts.
+Wanna see them in action?
+Feel free to watch the video below or continue reading the review to find out my thoughts.

-Getting started with the Necomimi isn’t the least bit tricky.
-All that the process entails is installing four AAA batteries, clipping your left ear, and letting the Necomimi calibrate.
-Calibration takes around thirty seconds or less and mine often were ready to go instantly.
-My only gripe about this process is the fact that it is incredibly cumbersome to open the battery compartment with a little penny (seriously, that’s what the manual recommends).
+Getting started with the Necomimi isn’t tricky at all.
+All you have to do is install four AAA batteries, clip your left ear, and let the Necomimi calibrate.
+Calibration takes around thirty seconds and mine were often ready to go in an instant.
+My only gripe about this process is the fact that it is incredibly cumbersome to open the battery compartment with a penny (seriously, that’s what the manual recommends).

 Can You Make Your Ears Wiggle?

 Necomimi comes with a set of movements that are meant to represent different states of brain activity.
 The various states programmed on the device are focus/relaxation, high focus, high relaxation, and high interest.
 Each involves different tricks to trigger them.
 Even when attempting to do nothing, I didn’t trigger an accidental pattern.
 I managed to trigger the ones I desired quite consistently (with the exception of one).
 I will outline what I noticed below.

 This is the easiest state to fall into while using the Necomimi and is shown when the ears gently twitch up and down.
 I tended to hover around this state during calmer conversation or less strenuous activities.